The electrifying history of Nikola Tesla

 Some of the most famous Nikola Tesla inventions include:

-Tesla’s most famous and essential creation was a response to Edison’s inefficient use of direct current electricity.
-Though DC power stations could send power in a direct line, Tesla’s AC solution was able to transmit electricity much further afield.
+Tesla’s most famous and essential creation was a response to Thomas Edison’s inefficient use of direct current electricity.
+Though DC power stations could send power in a direct line, Tesla’s AC system was able to transmit electricity much further afield.

-Though Edison had more resources to fund his DC technology, it was Tesla’s AC power grids that eventually became the norm.
+Though Thomas Edison had more resources to fund his DC technology, Tesla’s AC power grids eventually became the norm.

 The transmitter – though too ambitious for the era of the time, helped to launch the very first ideas of wireless signal technology.
 This unique idea was established in 1899 but didn’t get truly developed until the mid-2010s.